TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 OK, so there might be some circles in the above image... but when it comes to layout, they fit together like rectangular boxes and not circles.
 In the end, laying out a webpage and positioning all of its elements is basically just deciding how you are going to nest and stack these boxes.

-The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them, using `margin`, `padding`, and `border`.
-The assigned articles go into more depth on this concept, but to sum it up briefly: padding increases the space between the edge of a box and the content inside of it; margin increases the space between a box and any others that sit next to it; and border adds space (even if it's only a pixel or two) between the margin and the padding.
+The only real complication here is that there are multiple ways to manipulate the size of these boxes, and the space between them, using `padding`, `margin`, and `border`.
+The assigned articles go into more depth on this concept, but to sum it up briefly:

+*   `padding` increases the space between the edge of a box and the content inside of it.
+*   `margin` increases the space between a box and any others that sit next to it.
+*   `border` adds space (even if it's only a pixel or two) between the margin and the padding.

 Be sure to study the diagrams carefully.

 ![the box model](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/the-box-model/imgs/box-model.png)